codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 ![credit to Psyperl](/images/html/4/atree.jpg)
 > Background image - credit to [Psyperl](https://www.freecodecamp.org/psyperl "ext")

 Does it work?
-No? :D
+No?
 I'm sorry.
 That was my bad. :D
 I've not told you something about container tags.
 They are simply used to group other HTML elements and produce no effect on the output.